 If you suffer an HAI or need a medical mistake attorney in Baltimore, speak with us today.

 Medical Malpractice Attorneys help you in Baltimore and Washington, D.C.

-Schochor, Federico and Staton, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.